How to Avoid a Mandatory Minimum Sentence in a Federal Case?

 Also, due to the nature of the offense, most defendants charged with these types of drug crimes will be facing an exhaustive criminal investigation from federal law enforcement agencies that will often include video and audio recordings of the alleged drug sales activity.

-This is another reason you need a defense lawyer who is a skilled negotiator who can work out a favorable settlement agreement with the prosecutor.
+This is another reason why it's crucial to have a skilled defense lawyer who can negotiate a favorable settlement agreement with the prosecutor, providing you with a sense of security about your case.

 Get Help from a Federal Criminal Attorney